nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-plugin-4.30.md

 ## Plugin template

 You can use our Visual Studio template for new nopCommerce plugins.
 It can save a lot of time for developers, because now they don't have to do manually all initial steps.
 Such as folders creation (Controllers, Views, Models etc.), other required files (DependencyRegistrar.cs, _ViewImports.cshtml, ObjectContex, plugin.json etc), configuration, project references, etc).
 Please find it and installation instructions [here](https://github.com/nopSolutions/nopCommerce-plugin-template-VS/)

+## Watch the video

+Watch the video [here](https://www.youtube.com/watch?v=Ul4qhzRHohE) and learn how to develop plugins in nopCommerce. nopCommerce expert Sandeep Chaudhary will show the best practices of plugin development on the example of nopCommerce 4.30